 How to Prevent Melasma

 As the old saying goes, an ounce of prevention is worth a pound of cure.
-Melasma in particular can be difficult to get rid of once you have it, so prevention is always your best bet.
-Here are some ways to avoid developing melasma in the first place.
+Melasma, in particular, can be difficult to get rid of once you have it, so prevention is always your best bet.
+Here are some ways to avoid developing melasma in the first place:

-- Stay out of the sun - and tanning booths - completely.
+- Stay out of the sun and tanning booths completely.

-- Always apply sun screen with an SPF of at least 30.
-Even if you're just leaving the house for five minutes to run errands.
+- Always apply sunscreen with an SPF of at least 30, even if you're just leaving the house for five minutes to run errands.

-What Causes Melasma and Hyperpigmentation?
+What Causes Melasma and Brown Patches on the Skin?

 No definitive cause of melasma has been pinpointed, though doctors have identified a number of possible triggers: